abhiram-ds/EVA6-Capstone/Part1/README.md

 a.
 Data Collection and preparation
   - Gather the Annotated image dataset.
-  - The images are then used in other network to get predictions for the stuff
+  - The images are then used in other network to get predictions for the stuff.
   - The existing annotation and predicted annotation shall be combined to arrive at the final dataset.

 b.
 Design the backbone ResNet50 architecture.